7.6 Did Jesus really died on the cross?

 • slander against Mary, the mother of Jesus (v.156),

-• and finally, the claim of having killed the Messiah, which the Qur’an explicitly denies (v.157).
+• and finally, the claim to have killed the Messiah, which the Qur’an explicitly denies (v.157).

-According to Islamic interpretation, Jesus was therefore not executed: God protected him and “raised him up.”
-Some Muslim commentators suggest that another person was substituted in his place on the cross, while others interpret the phrase “it appeared so to them” as emphasizing illusion or uncertainty among the witnesses.
+According to Islamic interpretation, Jesus was therefore not put to death: God protected him and “raised him to Himself.”
+Some Muslim exegetes have understood this to mean that another person was substituted in his place on the cross, while others interpret the phrase “it was made to appear so to them” as emphasizing illusion and the uncertainty of witnesses.

-In any case, the Qur’an rejects the crucifixion, marking a major divergence from the central testimony of the New Testament.
+In all cases, the Qur’an rejects the idea of a crucifixion and affirms that Jesus was preserved, which constitutes a major divergence from the central testimony of the New Testament.

-Skeptics point to certain details in the Gospels: Jesus was given a drink on the cross (Mark 15:36), Pilate was surprised by how quickly he died (Mark 15:44), and his body was placed in the tomb before nightfall.
-Some interpret this as evidence of apparent death followed by recovery.
+Skeptics point to certain details in the Gospels: Jesus was given a drink on the cross (Mark 15:36), Pilate was surprised at how quickly he died (Mark 15:44), and his body was placed in the tomb before nightfall.
+Some interpret these as signs of an apparent death followed by an unexpected recovery.

-However, this theory raises serious problems.
-As early as 1835, the German theologian David Strauss argued that if Jesus had survived in a mutilated and agonizing state, his disciples would never have proclaimed him as the risen Lord and conqueror of death.
-At best, they would have cared for him—not founded a global movement2.
+However, this theory raises serious inconsistencies.
+As early as 1835, the German theologian David Strauss argued that if Jesus had survived in a mutilated and agonizing state, his disciples would never have proclaimed him the “risen Lord” and conqueror of death.
+At most, they would have cared for him—not founded a worldwide movement2.

 2. Lee Strobel’s Investigation #